michal-pielka/leetcode_cli/README.md

 # LeetCode CLI

-A customizable command-line interface for interacting with LeetCode.
+A highly customizable command-line interface for interacting with LeetCode.
 This tool allows you to list problems, view problem details, test and submit solutions, display user stats, and more — all without leaving the terminal.

 ---